Haruma-K/UnityDebugSheet/README.md

 **Custom Cells: CustomCellsDemo.unity**

 In addition to the default cells, you can create your own custom cells.
-This demo shows how to use custom cells.
+This demo shows how to create custom cells.

 <p align="center">
   <img width="80%" src="Documentation/demo_03.png" alt="Custom Cells Demo">
 </p>

 **Entry Scene: DemoEntry.unity**

-The aboce three scenes can also be transitioned from the following scene.
+The above three scenes can also be transitioned from the this scene.
 You can see how the debug sheet placed in each scene behaves as singleton.

 ## Setup